-We conclude with a couple of comments of "opposite direction" (i.e., restricting attention versus extending it).
-On one hand, we point out the relevance of promise problems to the study of "traditional" complexity classes that refer to language recognition problems.
-On the other hand, we mention that the concept of promise problems is applicable also to the study of search (rather than decision) problems.
+We conclude with a couple of comments of "opposite nature": The first comment highlights the relevance of promise problems to the restricted study of ("traditional") complexity classes that refer to language recognition problems.
+The second comment asserts the applicability of the concept of promise problems to a wider scope of complexity questions, including the study of search (rather than decision) problems.

-8.1 Implications on the study of classes of language
+8.1 Implications on the study of classes of languages